MMcClure11/sightings-client/NOTES.md

   - [X] sort by date_seen, alphabetically
   - [] refactor sightingList class to reuse onChange functions

+# REFACTORS
+  - [] move comments action creator and reducer out of sightings and into its own comments action creator and reducer?
+  - [] signup controlled form in redux
+  - [] login controlled form in redux
+  - [] sightings controlled form in redux ?? maybe, might be difficult with edit also
+  - [] take sightings out of users serializer and iterate on front end to find current_user's sightings for showing their profile page (sending way too much info currently)

 # CSS:
   - [X] pick and
     - [] import svg icons